noverde/serpens/README.md

     identity: AttrDict
 ```

-- *Note*: the objects from type ```AttrDict``` are objects built by a dict where the key from dict is a attribute of object.
+- *Note*: the objects from type ```AttrDict``` are objects built by a dict where the dict's key is an attribute of object.
 For example:

 ```python
 from serpens.api import AttrDict